Matthew-Hurrell/gear-addict-api/README.md

 ## Bugs

 * During development a bug appeared when creating a new rig.
-Rig creation originally worked when it was first implimented, but later in development it was discovered that the rig model was throwing a TypeError when calling the Rig.objects.create() method.
-After many tests and tutor guidance it was found that it was a new related model called 'Save' that was causing the error with rig creation.
+Rig creation originally worked when it was first implemented, but later in development it was discovered that the rig model was throwing a TypeError when calling the Rig.objects.create() method.
+After many tests and tutor guidance was found that it was a new related model called 'Save' that was causing the error with rig creation.
 I was at the time unaware that having a model called Save would cause a problem.
 To resolve this issue I had to create a new database, remove the entire save app from the project and create a new app called Star.
 This new app was essentially a complete copy of the original Save app, just with a name change.
 This fix solved the problem and allowed the creation of rigs again.

-* Later in development it was discovered that the user was unable to log out fully.
-Clicking the log out button would update the view to remove logged in icons from the nav and would redirect the user to the home page as expected, but if the user tried to log in again by clicking the sign in page link they would be redirected away.
+* Later in development it was discovered that users were unable to log-out fully.
+Clicking the log out button would update the view to remove logged in icons from the nav and would redirect the user to the home page as expected, but if the user tried to log in again by clicking the sign-in page link they would be redirected away.
 This was because the user wasn't fully logged out and the page redirect was activating.
 On page refresh the user would be automatically logged back in.
-Although this problem was a front end issue, it required a back end solution to fix the problem.
-The bug was caused by dj-rest-auth not passing an attribute to the standard log out view.
-The bug was fixed with a custom log out view added to the API view.py file.
-The new log out view was then added to the API urls before the dj-rest-auth URLs to overwrite the default log out view.
+Although this problem was a front-end issue, it required a back-end solution to fix the problem.
+The bug was caused by dj-rest-auth not passing an attribute to the standard log-out view.
+The bug was fixed with a custom log-out view added to the API view.py file.
+The new log-out view was then added to the API urls before the dj-rest-auth URLs to overwrite the default log-out view.
 This solved the issue and allowed users to log out and in successfully.

-* When connecting the deployed front end of the application to the back end, there was an intermittent issue of the front end being rejected by the back end server due to a CORS header error.
+* When connecting the deployed front end of the application to the back end, there was an intermittent issue with the front-end being rejected by the back-end server due to a CORS header error.
 The API was declining the front end HTTP requests due to a lack of the necessary CORS headers in the response.
 The error was - `Access to XMLHttpRequest at 'https://gear-addict.herokuapp.com/rigs/?&ordering=likes__created_at&search=' from origin 'https://gear-addict-react.herokuapp.com' has been blocked by CORS policy: No 'Access-Control-Allow-Origin' header is present on the requested resource.`.
-After reading the django cors headers documentation, it was discovered that the original CORS_ORIGIN_WHITELIST variable (which was used to provide authorised URLS to the back end) had recently been updated to CORS_ALLOWED_ORIGINS.
-I suspected that this was what was causing the problem, so I updated the variable name and re-deployed the project and the intermittent issue was resolved.
+After reading the Django cors headers documentation, it was discovered that the original CORS_ORIGIN_WHITELIST variable (which was used to provide authorised URLs to the back end) had recently been updated to CORS_ALLOWED_ORIGINS.
+I suspected that this was what was causing the problem, so I updated the variable name and redeployed the project and the intermittent issue was resolved.

 [Back to top](<#contents>)